-Statutes of limitations (SOL) are a predetermined period of time that the state is allowed to charge someone with a crime.
+Statutes of limitations (SOL) are a predetermined period that the state is allowed to charge someone with a crime.
 Different crimes have different extended periods of time when one can file charges against someone.
 However, the same crime may have a different SOL depending on the state.
 There are SOL laws because of concerns that witness testimony might be unreliable.
 A victim may not necessarily remember enough about their abuse that the jury may not find them credible.
 Physical evidence may also deteriorate over time, which further questions credibility.

 Catholic Church of Pennsylvania cover-up

 In August 2018, a grand jury report mentioned that over 90 Pittsburgh-area Catholic priests have been accused of sexual abuse.
 The report also noted that the Catholic Church of Pennsylvania covered up allegations involving about 1,000 victims who were mostly children.
 Some of these allegations stretch back 70 years.
-This cover up of child sexual abuse by the Catholic Church in Pennsylvania highlights why it is necessary to extend the statutes of limitations for child sexual abuse.
+This cover-up of child sexual abuse by the Catholic Church in Pennsylvania highlights why it is necessary to extend the statutes of limitations for child sexual abuse.
 Child sexual abuse among clergy has been going on for many decades.
-This shows that the Catholic Church in Pennsylvania has failed stop to these abuses if they have continued for this long.
+This shows that the Catholic Church in Pennsylvania has failed to stop to these abuses if they have continued for this long.

 Jesuit Priest list

 The Northeastern US Province of the Society of Jesus provided a list of about 50 Jesuit priests who have been accused of sexual assault on children.
 Many of these priests were assigned in parishes and schools throughout New York and New England.
 However, some of them have also been assigned to parishes and schools in other states and countries.
-The lists include priests whose have had allegations stretching from the 1950s onward.
+The lists include priests who have had allegations stretching from the 1950s onward.
 This revelation from the Jesuits further necessitates the extension of the statute of limitation laws.
 Reported abuse committed by Jesuit priests has gone back almost 70 years, meaning that the Society of Jesus was ineffective in addressing these abuses.

 I love Jesuits.
-It is all awful but for someone who admires Jesuits the way I do, it is an extra dose of depressing.
+It is all awful, but for someone who admires Jesuits the way I do, it is an extra dose of depressing.

 Opposition to the Child Victims Act